kgotsosm/Dataquest/Python For Data Engineering/README.md

 # Python Data Engineering Projects
 **This repository contains Python projects focused on data engineering from Dataquest.
-The projects included are "Analyzing Profitable Apps" and "Exploring Hacker News."
+The projects included are "Analyzing Profitable Apps", "Analysing Profitable Apps" and "Exploring Hacker News."
 These projects provide hands-on experience in working with real-world datasets, performing data analysis, and gaining insights from the data.**

 ### Table of Contents
 1. Introduction